EmeryCSI/CSI-244S24_IA3_Mongoose-MVC-API/README.md

 This repository is a part of CSI-244 at Renton Technical College.

-## Independent Activity 2 - Library Application
+## Independent Activity 3 -

-You have been asked to build a library application with both a frontend and backend.
+You have been asked to build a Web API which connects to MongoDB and returns data

 ### Complete the following: